sahithyandev/s1/src/content/docs/electrical-fundamentals/electrical-installation/01-introduction.md

 Any item used in generation, transmission, distribution and utilization of electrical energy.

-Examples: generators, transformers, measuring instruments, protective devises, wiring materials, etc.
+Examples: generators, transformers, measuring instruments, protective devices, wiring materials, etc.

 ### Overcurrent